tedyoung/blackjack-r2ha-2022/README.md

 mvnw clean package
 ```

-This will download dependencies, compile the code, run the tests, and then package it into a JAR file that it will put in the `target` directory.
-To run it, do the following:
+This will download dependencies, compile the code, run the tests, and then package it into a JAR file that it will put
+in the `target` directory.
+To run it, do the following at the command-line in the project's directory:

 ### macOS/Linux: